isomerpages/sciencecentre-emag/_episodes/Season 1/Peranakan Ancestry.md

 disease for new therapies or biomarkers.
 Today, he spends a lot of time mentoring young scientist, alongside growing research on heart disease prevention and targets for new drug development.</p>
+<h4><strong>Correction</strong></h4>
+<p>The episode misstates the number of Peranakans whole-genome sequenced
+by the Singapore Peranakan Genome Project.
+The study collected blood samples from 177 self-declared Singapore Peranakan volunteers, not 700.
+Thanks Colin Chee for spotting!</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>Transcript</strong>